jayashreemore/Capstone-backend2Disney/README.md

   - `POST /movies`: Creates a new movie.
   - `PUT /movies/:id`: Updates an existing movie.
   - `DELETE /movies/:id`: Deletes a movie by ID.
+{
+                id:1,
+                name: 'Cindrella',
+                prince :'Prince Charming',
+                princess: 'Cindrella',
+                story: 'Cinderella is about a kind-hearted young woman who, with the help of her fairy godmother, attends a royal ball and captures the heart of Prince Charming.
+Despite facing hardships, she ultimately finds her happily ever after when the prince finds her using a glass slipper she leaves behind.',
+                readyToWatch: 'true',
+            },

 - **Princesses Routes**:
   - `GET /princesses`: Retrieves all princesses.